 The Walking Classroom actively seeks corporate and foundation support so that public school teachers can get The Walking Classroom for free.
 If you are a public school teacher or after school facilitator interested in implementing The Walking Classroom but your school (or your PTA) is unable to fund a class set, apply for a donated set here.

-If your schedule allows, please share your materials with your colleagues.
-You would just need to work out a schedule, have an effective means of storing and transporting the materials, and ensure that each child has his/her own set of earbuds.
+We encourage educators to share materials with colleagues.
+You would simply need to work out a schedule, discuss how you will store and transport materials, and ensure that each student has their own set of earbuds.

 If sharing is not a feasible option, encourage your colleagues to apply for a donated set online or try and secure funding through an outside source, like your school’s PTA.